rdiver/nest-php-api-hot-water/README.md

+# UPDATE 15/11/2019

+Sorry everyone, Google has broken this and added a reCaptcha to the login page that means that automation of logging in is now well and truly broken.
+It was great while it lasted but I don't think it will be fixable.

+---

 # Nest PHP API to control Hot Water (unofficial)

 PHP API to control Hot Water for the Nest Thermostat (UK)